Free S&H For Orders Over $30

 Turmeric & Neuroinflammation: Research Overview

 Neuroinflammation refers to inflammation within the brain or spinal cord.
 While short-term inflammation can be part of a normal immune response, ongoing or dysregulated neuroinflammation may influence cognitive function, mood, and overall brain health.
-This area of research has gained significant attention in recent years, and scientists continue to explore the biological processes involved.
+This area of research has gained significant attention in recent years.

 Among the natural compounds being studied, turmeric and its primary active compound, curcumin, are of particular interest because of their potential interaction with inflammatory and antioxidant pathways.
 Turmeric is not a treatment or cure for neurological conditions, but its biological activity has led researchers to examine how it may relate to neuroinflammation.

-This article offers a research-focused overview of what scientists are learning about turmeric and neuroinflammatory pathways.
+This article provides a research-focused overview of what scientists are learning about turmeric and neuroinflammatory pathways.

 What Is Neuroinflammation?

-Neuroinflammation involves the activation of immune cells in the central nervous system (CNS), including microglia and astrocytes.
-When triggered, these cells release signaling molecules that can influence:
+Neuroinflammation involves activation of immune cells in the central nervous system (CNS), including microglia and astrocytes.
+When activated, these cells release signaling molecules that may influence:

 For an overview of turmeric’s role in brain wellness: